-Quick and Easy Weather Activities for kids when it’s horrible out there!
+Quick And Easy Weather Activities- Perfect for kids when it’s horrible out there!

-The UK is set to be battered by ‘The Beast from the East’ This week (who comes up with these names?)
-Snow wind and generally rotten weather is forecast and the kids are distraught because the can’t play outdoors.
+The UK was battered by ‘The Beast from the East’ this week (who comes up with these names?)
+Snow, wind and generally rotten weather is forecast and the kids are distraught because they can’t play.

-So when i said ‘why not?’
-The seemed a little confused.
+So, when i said ‘why not?’
+They seemed a little confused.

 Here is my list of our favourite weather crafts and activities.
 So, no matter what the weather go and make the best of it!!